nonabelian/dragon_kings/README.md

 Log-periodic power law (LPPL) type behavior is interesting for a number of reasons.
-There is a certain amount of emperical evidence and belief that it is fundamental to many critical phenomena -- material rupture, earthquakes, and financial bubbles, to name a few.
+There is a certain amount of empirical evidence and belief that it is fundamental to many critical phenomena -- material rupture, earthquakes, and financial bubbles, to name a few.
 For a bit of background see the [docs](docs/) and follow the references!